 This isn’t something we should be leaving towns to address on their own, the state and the region need to do more to reduce climate change pollution.
 Cities like Portland are today’s leaders on climate.
 We need citizens to get involved in local efforts, and to examine their own lives for ways to reduce global warming pollution.

 We can prevent the worst effects modeled here by adopting strong policies at the state level.
 Sea-level rise caused by global warming is not an unpreventable natural disaster.
 To prevent climate change from having these devastating impacts, we need to work together to adopt solutions that are already at our finger tips:

 - Energy efficiency—the cheapest, cleanest source of energy

 - More renewable power, and strong efforts to clean up old fossil-fuel plants

 - Cleaner cars, cleaner fuels, and more transit

 - Green buildings and sustainable land use practices, which make Maine a nicer, healthier place to live and work.

 - Become an NRCM activist and contact your legislators regarding important energy issues.

-Why Should I Care about Global Warming and Seal-level Rise in Maine?
+Why Should I Care about Climate Change and Seal-level Rise in Maine?

-Maine already is seeing the warning signs of global warming, with sea-level rise, beach erosion and increased temperatures.
+Maine already is seeing signs of climate change, with sea-level rise, beach erosion, and increased temperatures.
 Maine’s cold weather sports such as skiing and ice fishing, our forests, our fishing industry, even our maple syrup industry are at risk.
 For more information check out NRCM’s publication, “Global Warming in Maine: Warning Signs, Winning Solutions.”